btn0s/strella/docs/PRD.md

 - Quick binding UI for variables and logic outputs
 - Click-to-jump to graph logic for event handling

 Design mode edits the persistent layout tree.
-Runtime-generated elements do not appear here, but may be inspectable during preview via a parallel “render tree” panel.
+Runtime-generated elements do not appear here, but may be inspectable during preview via a parallel "render tree" panel.

 ---